Books, Bikes, Islands

 I am interested in, and concerned for, islands, their literature (the Odyssey and the Tempest), their landscapes, islandscapes and seascapes and their culture, always looking two ways, outwards to the world, sea and skies and (with insularity) inwards.

-A member of Jersey Canoe Club, I have kayaked in other Islands and archipelagos, close to home, offshore reefs, Guernsey, Sark, Herm, and Chausey, in the middle distance, the Breton islands, and further away, the Inner and Outer Hebrides, Corsica and the Cyclades.
+A member of Jersey Canoe Club, I have kayaked in other Islands and archipelagos, close to home, offshore reefs, Guernsey, Sark, Herm, and Chausey, in the middle distance, the Breton islands, and further away, the Inner and Outer Hebrides, Malta, Corsica,the Aeolian Islands and the Cyclades.

 I was the cycling correspondent of the Jersey Evening Post and organised its regular Ride supplement.
 I am now its parish correspondent.
-This has greater impact than you might think.
-The JEP is published on 6 days each week.
-With Jersey having its own laws, courts and parliament, the States, the JEP is effectively both a local and national paper, with the greatest penetration (gauged by the number of readers in its locality) of any British regional paper.
+This has greater impact than you might think as the JEP is published on 6 days each week.
+Jersey has its own laws, courts and parliament, the States, in which the constables of the twelve parishes sit, so the JEP is effectively both a local and national paper, with the greatest penetration (gauged by the number of readers in its locality) of any British regional paper.

 Recommended Sites: